 Technically, all currently available ARM CPUs can be run in either endian mode (big or little), but in practice the vast majority use little-endian mode.
 All of Debian/arm64, Debian/armhf and Debian/armel support only little-endian systems.

 ARM systems are much more heterogeneous than those based on the i386/amd64-based PC architecture, so the support situation can be much more complicated.

 The ARM architecture is used mainly in so-called “system-on-chip” (SoC) designs.
-These SoCs are designed by many different companies with vastly varying hardware components even for the very basic functionality required to bring the system up.
-System firmware interfaces have been increasingly standardised over time, but especially on older hardware firmware/boot interfaces vary a great deal, so on these systems the Linux kernel has to take care of many system-specific low-level issues which would be handled by the mainboard's BIOS in the PC world.
+These SoCs are designed by many different companies, often with vastly varying hardware components even for the very basic functionality required to bring the system up.
+Older versions of the ARM architecture have seen massive differences from one SoC to the next, but ARMv8 (arm64) is much more standardised and so is easier for the Linux kernel and other software to support.

 Debian's support for graphical interfaces is determined by the underlying support found in X.Org's X11 system, and the kernel.
 Basic framebuffer graphics is provided by the kernel, whilst desktop environments use X11.
 Whether advanced graphics card features such as 3D-hardware acceleration or hardware-accelerated video are available, depends on the actual graphics hardware used in the system and in some cases on the installation of additional “firmware” images (see Phần 2.2, “Thiết bị cần thiết phần vững”).